+Begin reading "It Could Happen to Anyone" by Barnett/LaViolette NOW.
+You need to get through 116 pages in 3 weeks.
+Reading approximately 40 pages per week will achieve this.
 ENTRY/ATTENDANCE TASKS - Do these first.
 This is the only opportunity for extra credit in this course.
-For attendance to be posted for financial aid purposes, complete the following items: 1) Introduction Discussion Post (Some ideas of things to include -your year in college, major, which campus you are closest to, future goals, jobs, or anything else you are comfortable sharing).
+For attendance to be posted for financial aid purposes, complete the following items:

+1) Introduction Discussion Post

 2) Syllabus Extra Credit Quiz - You must take it as many times as you need, to get 100%.
 It is all or nothing.
-Any score less than 100% will earn a "0".
+Any score less than 10/10 will earn a "0".

-The two (2) items above will close Friday, January 20th at noon, so be sure to get them done before then to have your attendance posted for financial aid purposes.
+The two (2) items above will close Friday, January 28th at noon, so be sure to get them done before then.
+Students completing all the entry tasks before Friday, January 21st at noon will have their attendance posted in the first week of class for financial aid purposes.
 The syllabus quiz is the only opportunity for extra credit in this course.